biruk-anley/test/README.md

-# git practice with precedence of clonning
+# Git practice with precedence of clonning
 test